dstackai/dstack/docs/workflows.md

 [//]: # (```)

+!!! tip "TIP:"
-!!! tip "You can run workflows without defining them in `.dstack/workflows.yaml`"
+    You can run workflows without defining them in `.dstack/workflows.yaml`

     If you want, you can run a workflow solely via the CLI by using the name of the provider:

     ```bash